robertrullyp/DRSIS/sis/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Theming

+This app includes a flexible theme system (Light/Dark + brand examples) powered by CSS variables and Tailwind v4 tokens.
+Built-in themes: `light`, `dark`, `emerald`, `ocean`.
+See `docs/THEMING.md` for how to customize or add your own themes.